Boyle Somerville: Early life and naval career

-Somerville was promoted to commander on 31 December 1901, and the following year was posted to the Hydrographic Department for temporary service.
-He surveyed the Persian Gulf in 1902–03.(HMS Sphinx), His brief included evaluating potential enemy naval bases on the Persian shore.
+In 1897, Somerville joined HMS Egeria working mostly in British Columbia, but with some surveying in western South America and the Pacific.
+In 1899, Egeria carried out soundings for a proposed telegraph cable in the north Pacific between Vancouver and Hawaii.
+166 soundings were carried out in depths up to 3407 fathom.
+Somerville wrote the report of the sounding cruise.
+In 1900 he joined HMS Triton spending two seasons in home waters.
+He was promoted to commander on 31 December 1901, and the following year was posted to the Hydrographic Department for temporary service.
+In 1902 he carried out a tidal survey of the channel Islands, and he surveyed in the Persian Gulf in 1902–03.(HMS Sphinx), His brief included evaluating potential enemy naval bases on the Persian shore.
 He surveyed in Ceylon and the Indian Ocean between 1904 and 1907 with HMS Sealark.
 In the summer of 1905, Somerville and HMS Sealark were assigned to the Indian Ocean expedition sponsored by the Percy Sladen Trust, which was led by J. Stanley Gardiner.
 Somerville took part in the scientific work of the expedition, as well as making oceanographic and magnetic observations.
 From 1908 to 1914 he surveyed British coastal waters in HMS Research.
 He was promoted to captain in 1912 and vice admiral on 1 August 1919.
 G.S.
 Ritchie, Hydrographer of the Navy from 1966 to 1971, described him as a "surveyor of distinction".
 Shortly before the First World War, Somerville developed a steam-operated sounding machine for determining ocean depth from a ship that was under way.